THE CALIFORNIA EXIT STRATEGY

 1. The "Closest Connection" Test

-Unlike New York's strict "Day Count" audit, California's Franchise Tax Board (FTB) uses a subjective standard known as the Closest Connection Test.
-They don't just count your days; they weigh the "center of gravity" of your life.
+Tax attorneys warn that unlike New York's strict "Day Count" audit, California's Franchise Tax Board (FTB) relies heavily on a subjective standard known as the Closest Connection Test.
+CPAs advise that the FTB doesn't just count your days; they weigh the "center of gravity" of your life.

-If you spend 183 days in Florida but keep your primary doctor, country club membership, and expensive vehicles in California, the FTB can claim you never effectively severed your residency.
-To win, you must prove your life has permanently shifted to Florida.
+If you spend 183 days in Florida but keep your primary doctor, country club membership, and expensive vehicles in California, legal counsel notes the FTB may claim you never effectively severed your residency.
+To successfully navigate an audit, tax professionals advise that you must decisively prove your life has permanently shifted to Florida.
+We secure the physical real estate required to anchor that shift.

-Do not rent out your California home immediately.
-The FTB often argues that retaining a property available for your use indicates a lack of intent to leave.
-Selling or long-term leasing is the safest signal of severance.
+Tax attorneys frequently caution against renting out your California home on a short-term basis immediately.
+Legal counsel generally advises that retaining a property available for your use can indicate a lack of intent to leave.
+CPAs typically suggest that selling or long-term leasing provides a clearer, more defensible signal of severance.

 2. The "Clawback" Risk

-If you have deferred compensation, stock options (RSUs) granted while in CA, or maintain active involvement in a CA-based business, California will attempt to "claw back" taxes on those specific earnings, even if you are a Florida resident.
-A clean break often requires restructuring business entities before the move.
+If you have deferred compensation, stock options (RSUs) granted while in CA, or maintain active involvement in a CA-based business, tax experts note that California may attempt to "claw back" taxes on those specific earnings, even as a newly minted Florida resident.
+Tax professionals often advise that a clean break may require restructuring business entities prior to the move.
+We coordinate your real estate acquisition timeline with your legal team’s restructuring strategy.

 3. Prop 13 vs. Save Our Homes